railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    *Bill of Materials structure*

-Use the menu :menuselection:`Manufacturing --> Master Data --> Bill of Materials` and click the `New` button to define a new bill of materials.
+Use the menu :menuselection:`Manufacturing --> Products --> Bill of Materials` and click the `Create` button to define a new bill of materials.

 .. tip:: The Different Views